amethystsoft/vein/CONTRIBUTING.md

 ### Maintenance Commitment and Fallback Right

+We agree to actively maintain the main distribution of the Amethyst Vein project, regardless of platform or hosting location.
+The "main distribution" is defined in the project's Contributing.md file; if no such declaration exists, the repository hosted on GitHub under the amethystsoft organization shall be considered the main distribution.

-We agree to actively maintain the Material.
-A failure to maintain shall only be triggered if one or more open issues or pull requests remain completely unaddressed by Us for a continuous period of six (6) months.
+A failure to maintain shall only be triggered if there is a complete absence of maintenance activity by Us or designated maintainers for a continuous period of six (6) months, provided that We have not declared temporary unavailability due to illness, personal emergency, or similar circumstances.

+"Maintenance activity" includes at least one of the following actions on the repository within the six-month period:

+- Committing code, merging pull requests, or releasing new versions;
+- Closing or resolving issues or pull requests with substantive explanations;
+- Posting reviews or substantive updates on issues, discussions, or pull requests;
+- Updating documentation or project roadmaps.

+For the avoidance of doubt:

+- We may designate other contributors or maintainers to perform maintenance activities on Our behalf.
+Designated maintainers shall be publicly listed in a pinned issue.
+Activity by such designated maintainers shall count as Our maintenance activity.
-An issue or pull request is considered "addressed" (and will not trigger a failure to maintain) if We have done any of the following:
+- The existence of open, unresolved issues or pull requests shall not constitute a failure to maintain, provided We or designated maintainers have engaged in maintenance activities listed above within the preceding six (6) months.
-- Closed, merged, or resolved it;
-- Added a comment, review, or question to it; or
-- Applied a label indicating it is under review or awaiting feedback.

-If We have requested information or action from a contributor, that issue or pull request cannot trigger a failure to maintain unless the contributor has fully responded and We fail to react for six (6) months following their response.
+- Repositories explicitly marked as archived, read-only, or in maintenance-freeze status shall not trigger this clause.
+- We may declare temporary unavailability (illness, emergency, sabbatical, etc.) by pinning a notice in the repository.
+During such periods, the six-month clock is paused.
+This pause shall remain in effect for up to twelve (12) months per calendar year.
+If a substitute maintainer is designated in such notice, contributors may contact them at the contact information provided.

+**Contributor Involvement:**

+We are the primary maintainer of Amethyst Vein.
+If circumstances change such that we require additional designated maintainers (due to workload, availability, or other factors), we will consider interested contributors in good faith.
+Qualified candidates may reach out at mia.koring@amethystsoft.de to express interest.
+Accepting a contributor as a designated maintainer constitutes activity under this agreement and demonstrates Our ongoing commitment to maintenance.

+**Triggering the Fallback Right:**

+Any contributor may provide written notice to Us at mia.koring@amethystsoft.de (or to the substitute contact listed in the temporary unavailability notice, if applicable) reporting suspected maintenance failure.
+We shall have sixty (60) calendar days from receipt to either: (a) demonstrate maintenance activity within the preceding six months, or (b) commit to resuming maintenance within fourteen (14) days.
+If neither is satisfied within the specified timeframes, the failure to maintain is automatically confirmed.

-In the event of a failure to maintain, You and all other contributors shall automatically acquire a non-exclusive, perpetual, worldwide right to relicense, republish, and distribute the Material (including all Contributions) under any license approved by the Open Source Initiative (OSI).
+Upon confirmation, all contributors automatically acquire a non-exclusive, perpetual, worldwide right to relicense, republish, and distribute the Material (including all Contributions) under any OSI-approved license.
 </details>